agourlay/cornichon/README.md

 ```

-response_array_size_is and response_array_contains have also the possibility to accept an extra first argument (a root key or a JValue extractor) to work on a nested collection.
+body_array_size_is and response_array_contains have also the possibility to accept an extra first argument (a root key or a JValue extractor) to work on a nested collection.

 - setting a value in ```session```